This joint Memorial Day ceremony for fallen Israelis and Palestinians overcame hate

 But what was most astonishing about the event was to see the Palestinians fall into the arms of their Israeli hosts and hold on tightly.

 Why astonishing?
-Because these days, Palestinians and Israelis almost never come into contact, except at Israeli military checkpoints on the West Bank, or when violent Israeli settlers attack their fields — or when Palestinian workers come to Israel to work in construction or in agriculture.
+Because these days, Palestinians and Israelis almost never come into contact, except at Israeli military checkpoints on the West Bank, or when violent Israeli settlers attack their fields — or when Palestinian workers come to Israel to work in construction or in the fields.

 Astonishing because, as Israelis turn out in the hundreds of thousands to demonstrate for democracy, the Palestinian issue is virtually off the table.
 The pro-democracy movement is focused on saving the Supreme Court from destruction by hard-line religious nationalists and has put off dealing with the seemingly intractable Palestinian problem.

 Yet the Palestinian issue also deeply threatens Israeli democracy.
-Israel's hard-right religious nationalists want to annex the West Bank with its more than two million Palestinians.
-This would officially create a form of apartheid rule over a Palestinian underclass.
+Israel's hard-right religious nationalists want to annex the West Bank with its more than 2 million Palestinians.
+This would formally create a form of apartheid rule over a Palestinian underclass.

-However, for the huge numbers of Israelis demonstrating weekly against the would-be autocrats leading their government, the Palestinian issue is largely out of sight and out of mind.
+However, for the hundreds of thousands of Israelis demonstrating weekly against the would-be autocrats leading their government, the Palestinian issue is largely out of sight and out of mind.

 Indeed, few young or even middle-aged Israelis are aware that in the 1970s through the early 1980s, Palestinian and Israeli intellectuals taught at each others' universities and visited regularly across the 1967 Green Line.
 I lived in Israel as a correspondent in the early 1980s when Israelis traveled on weekends to Nablus and Jenin to shop and eat, and Palestinians went to the beach in Tel Aviv.
 During the Oslo peace talks, negotiators from both sides became close friends.